eatthebuffet/DiscordBot/README.md

 Discord Bot used for servers to include a few features:

+add OPENAI_KEY and DISCORD_TOKEN to a .env file in root directory

 Music (Youtube Playing)
   Queue is in the works. $play <url to add to the queue -- or start the queue>